Singer & Actress

 Based from her kitchen at home, Toyah and her husband Robert Fripp posted films every Sunday lunchtime featuring their music performances.
 The style is quintessentially British humour but also adding a creative quality that has seen Toyah influencing trends around the world.

-In the past 28 months Toyah and Robert's Sunday Lunch has amassed over 110 million views worldwide, leading to the couple touring and performing at festivals in 2023.
+In the past 3 years Toyah and Robert's Sunday Lunch has amassed over 120 million views worldwide, leading to the couple touring and performing at festivals in 2023, including the iconic Glastonbury Festival.

 To put it simply… they have become a phenomenon in their own lunchtime!